sunny420x/Job-Quiting-Prediction-using-Polynomial-Regression-Model/README.md

-# Job Quiting Prediction using Polynomial Regression Model.
+# Job Quitting Prediction using Polynomial Regression Model.
 Job Quiting Prediction using Polynomial for training the dataset and Linear Regression to predicts the outcome.

 X train size: 11999<br>